JamesBremner/await/README.md

 All the event handlers run in sequence in the same thread, so there are no synchronization worries.

+## Long duration event handlers

+If some of the event handlers block for a long duration, compared to others, then by default they will block the fast event handlers running.
+This may or may not be what is wanted.
+If it is required that the fast handlers run immediatly, no matter if long duration handlers are already running, then the long duration handlers must be spawned in their own threads.
+Now you will need to worry about synchronization and the possible impact on overall performance of context switching/

 ## Sample code

 Code for demo applications is in the `src` folder.
 They can be built using the makefile in folder `build/vscode`